agrawalashweta/Verilog/README.md

 **Description**: A digital circuit that multiplies signed binary numbers using Booth’s algorithm to reduce operations and improve efficiency.
 **Purpose**: To perform fast, efficient signed multiplication in two's complement form.

+13. BCDAdder

+**Description**: A BCD adder adds two decimal digits in binary-coded decimal form.
+It ensures correct decimal results by adjusting sums over 9
+**Purpose**: Used in devices like calculators and digital displays.

 Contributions are welcome!
 If you'd like to add more mini-projects or enhance the existing ones, feel free to open a pull request or issue.